Materials and Content to Learn German for Free

 Most frequently asked questions and answers

 Yes – you can start learning German for free with us!
-We offer free access to several chapters of each course, giving you a chance to explore our unique learning approach and experience our high-quality content firsthand.
+We offer free access to several chapters of each course, giving you a chance to explore our unique learning approach and experience our high-quality language content firsthand.

 Our courses are the result of years of dedicated work by a team of expert teachers, language coaches, and experience designers.
 They are continuously improved to reflect the latest in educational methodology and user feedback.

 To access the entire course library, we offer a budget-friendly solution: our Skool Learning Community.
-For a low monthly membership fee
+For a low monthly membership fee for German learners.

 The 80/20 rule, also known as the Pareto Principle, suggests that 80% of your results come from 20% of your efforts.
 In German learning, this means that focusing on the most commonly used 20% of vocabulary and grammar can help you understand and speak 80% of everyday German.
 Our courses are built around this principle, helping you learn smart—not hard.